aeinbu/webpack-npm-package-template/README.md

 Also, optionally change the entry point (in webpack.common.config) to "index.jsx"

 ### Adding support for Angular 1.x

+Adding the `ng-annotate-loader` saves you from doubly declaring your angular dependency injections.

 Run on the commandline: